Lomochrome Turquoise XR Film Review

 If the color of the dye formed in a particular layer bears no relationship to the color of light to which the layer is sensitive — if the relationship is not complementary — the resulting colors are false.
 False-color films can be used to emphasize differences between objects that are visually quite similar.

 Another interesting thing about false-colour films is that they look like a typical black-and-white emulsion if the colour is removed.
-For example, in the image above, you’ll notice that Lomochrome Turquoise resembles a medium-contrast, medium-grain black and white film, something like Rollei RPX 400.
+For example, in the image above, you’ll notice that Lomochrome Turquoise resembles a medium-contrast, medium-grain black-and-white film, something like Rollei RPX 400.

 When scanned and inverted normally, Lomochrome Turquoise renders blues in shades of orange, reds and yellows become cobalt, whereas the greens turn turquoise.
 The green-sensitive layer produces a complimentary but not true-to-life colouring.